itteco/iframely/README.md

 ## Or in oEmbed Format

 Iframely comes with oEmbed adapter.
 It can return embeds as oEmbed JSON, though it is more of a fallback and is slightly less flexible than main endpoint.
 For example, it skips `autoplay` videos.
+If you want to include those in Cloud API, add `&iframe=1` parameter to your call.

 [>> Here’s the same Coub in oEmbed flavor](http://iframe.ly/ACcM3Y.oembed)